2 days - 8 Stops

 No, not the railroad tracks again.
 It's the local minor league baseball team — the AA affiliate for the Pittsburgh Pirates™.
 Catch a game under the lights in what's widely considered the finest minor league ballpark in the country.
 With the Allegheny Mountains as a backdrop, there really isn't a more scenic or intimate way to watch a baseball game.

 First things first.
-Grab a homestyle breakfast at Top's Diner off Route 22, preferably a “Capone” omelet or the hot cakes, you'll need your energy for Raystown Lake.
-The massive freshwater lake offers a half mile walk along the Hillside Nature Trail.
-Later you might stroll along the Old Logger’s Trail and look at exhibits on forest management practices or test your strength on the 6-mile Terrace Mountain Trail around the eastern length of the lake.
+Grab a homestyle breakfast at Donna's Family Restaurant off Route 22 or a gourmet coffee on-the-go at Downtown Joe's drive-thru — you'll need your energy for Raystown Lake.
+The massive freshwater lake offers a half-mile walk along the Hillside Nature Trail.
+Later you might stroll along the 4-mile loop of the Old Logger’s Trail and look at exhibits on forest management practices or test your strength on the 26-mile Terrace Mountain Trail around the eastern length of the lake.
+Prefer mountain biking?
+Ride the 36-mile stacked-loop Allegrippis Trails at Raystown Lake for a fun, flowy bucket-list trail ride.